elibroftw/blog.elijahlopez.ca/content/posts/university/bu-449-fixed-income-analysis.md

 - Non-performing loans to emerging market governments that were restructured into marketable securities
 - Interest rate bonds: interest due on the loans
 - Principal bonds: principal amount owed on the bank loans

+## Repo market

+### Introduction to Repo Market

+Repurchase Agreements.
+Bank A has cash, Bank B has treasuries.
+A Repo means that Bank B will repurchase from Bank A at a higher price at a later date.
+The difference between the prices is an implied paid interest also known as the repo rate.
+The difference between the collateral value and the cash received is called the haircut.

+Borrowers are usually: hedge funds, investment banks, etc.

+- If nobody wants to lend to you in a repo market, you basically collapse.
+- Takeaway is to always have a backup plan in case the rumours come.
+- Repo: borrowing dollars against a collateral
+  - Bullish: want to buy low and sell high
+- Reverse-repo: lending dollars against a collateral
+  - Bearish: want to sell high buy low

+Backed by primary dealers and

+### Repo Blowup of 2019

+- Sep 16, 2019
+- Usually means market participants don't want to lend
+- In this case, liquidity was low while securities were high
+- Corporate Tax Payments drain liquidity
+- JPM, BOA, CITI, Wells Fargo
+- Repo markets depending more on big 4
+- These four were blamed for the liquidity, but they cannot be relied upon like the central bank can
+- Jamie Dimon shifted the blame and said it was due to liquidity coverage rate (LCR)
+- Before, Federal reserves provided liquidity due to great recession
+- Federal funds rate is the interbank overnight lending rate
+- Government Collateral Repo Rate is different
+  - Published by the US Federal Reserve
+  - During a crisis, government collateral takes precedence
+- Usually the two rates are overlapping, but sometimes they depart the repo rate falls
+- Repo rate is below the federal funds rate because there is collateral

+### Bear Sterns

+- rumour that it held toxic assets
+- when it was being margin called, it had to sell these assets at a discount
+- it was in a liquidity crunch and no one wanted to lend the money

+### Troubled Asset Relief Program (TARP)

+- After initial shocks were delivered,
+- $780-800B injection to recapitalize the banks
+- Prevention of all banks collapsing when they had to sell assets at discounts to deleverage

+### Three Types of Repos

+To sell a security, need to borrow the security first.

+- Bi-party
+- Tri-party
+- Government

+### Haircuts

+- Sell price minus repo financing cost minus haircut funding cost
+- Original collateral might be $X, but only got less than that

+### Trip-Party Repo Market

+- US Treasuries
+- Less liquid securities: corporate
+- Agency Debentures

+Funders, Broker-Dealer, Customers

+### Repo Collateral

+- 10y treasury bond, bellweather bond

+### ARRC

+- alternative reference interest rate
+- transaction based
+- secured overnight finance rate (SOF)
+  - Average repo rate
+    - Biparty, triparty, government collateral
+  - NY federal reserve
+    - Rank highest volume to lowest volume of then remove 25% of the lowest volume
+    - Remove _Trading special_
+    - transaction weighted median rate posted every business day at 8am
+    - On average, daily SOFR is more volatile than EFFR and is 3.9 basis points lower
+    - Even more volatile on quarter end dates
+- Transaction activity